reiver/article-20250227/README.md

 and
 "The Nanny".

-No president of the United States of America goes at it alone.
-President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

-One of President Trump's his senior advsiors, allies, and public supporters — Elon Musk — is, along with President Trump, the focus of the AI-generated protest video that went _viral_ before it was censored.

-The the AI-generated protest video is part of a controversy which has been swirling around President Trump and his ally, Elon Musk.

 ## Elon Reeve Musk

+The second of the three things the protest video is about is — Elon Musk.

+No president of the United States of America goes at it alone President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

+One of President Trump's senior advsiors, allies, and public supporters — Elon Musk — is, along with President Trump, a focus of the AI-generated protest video that went _viral_ before it was censored.

 Elon Reeve Musk is a businessman, ....

 Elon Musk, a businessman known for ....

 ## Department of Government Efficiency (DOGE)

+And, the third of the three things the protest video is about is — the Department of Government Efficiency (DOGE).

 Promoted by Elon Musk, Mr. Musk has described the Department of Government Efficiency (DOGE) as a transformative initiative aimed at streamlining government operations and reducing wasteful spending.
 He envisions DOGE as a "meritocratic federal government that rewards excellence," focusing on promoting high-performing government workers and implementing significant cost-saving measures.